datenanfragen/website/content/en/verein/transparency.md

 In order for you to be able to trust us, we pledged to be as transparent as possible about our procedures, finances and decisions.
 Because of that, we have joined the [Initiative for a Transparent Civil Society](https://www.transparency.de/mitmachen/initiative-transparente-zivilgesellschaft/), an initiative by the German branch of Transparency International, which is allowed to audit us on a sample basis.
 They ensure that we will keep our promise of transparent management.
 On this page we summarized all the important information that we publish as part of that.

-This information has been last updated on November 28, 2022.
+This information has been last updated on February 13, 2023.

 ## 1. Name, registered seat, address and date of foundation